Team

 pronouns: she/her/hers

-Jennifer is a licensed mental health counselor in the state of New York.
+Jennifer is a licensed mental health counselor with diagnostic privilege in the state of New York.
 She completed her master’s degree in Mental Health Counseling at the City College of the City University of New York and bachelor’s degree in Psychology at Adelphi University.
 She has over a decade of experience in the field of mental health, including the development and study of therapeutic interventions at the New York State Psychiatric Institute, and the delivery of mental health counseling services in hospitals, primary care clinics, and substance use treatment programs.
 Her training and broad experience in research and clinical settings has led her to prioritize an integrated understanding of mental health, to closely monitor progress, and to accurately assess therapeutic outcomes.
 She enjoys helping clients better understand their emotions and get to know themselves through a lens that is validating and compassionate.
 At the same time, she will actively challenge and gently confront clients on thought or behavioral patterns that keep them stuck.
-She actively works with individuals, couples, and families to develop their relational capacity.
-She is known for her nurturing energy, analytical mind, off-the-cuff metaphors, and open heart.
+She actively works with individuals and couples to develop their relational capacity.
+She is known for her nurturing energy, analytical mind, and improvised metaphors.

 Supervising Counselor